TetraFaal/Big-Scale-Analytics-2021-Tesla/README.md

 - The accuracy is of 49.79%

-As a conclusion to this iteration, the way we uploaded the cognates into the dataset resulted in Google autoML not capable of recognizing the weight of the cognates.
+As a conclusion to this iteration, the way we uploaded the cognates into the dataset resulted in Google AutoML not being capable of recognizing the weight of the cognates.

 ### Third iteration

 We realised that the models created by AutoML (Natural language) did not know how to interpret tokenised sentences and that the cognates were not presented in an optimal way.
 Therefore, we performed a new iteration with punctuation and digits processing.
 We also added weight to each cognate by duplicating them in the sentences where they are present.
-Thanks to this, the labelling of the sentences will allow us to know the value of the cognates.
+Thanks to this, the labelling of the sentences allowed us to know the value of the cognates.

-For example, if a 10-word sentence has 3 cognates and is labelled as "C2", this will mean that the identified cognates do not allow for a better understanding of the sentence.
-In another case, if a sentence with words often labelled as "B1" and with cognates has been labelled as "A2", this will confirm that the identified cognates allow a better understanding of the sentence even if the other words are more difficult.
+For example, if a 10-word sentence has 3 cognates labelled as "C2", this will mean that the identified cognates do not offer a better understanding of the sentence.
+In another case, if a sentence with words often labelled as "B1" with cognates being labelled as "A2", this will confirm that the identified cognates allow a better understanding of the sentence even if the other words are more difficult.

 With a threshold set at 0.6, we have the following results: